- Absent landlord

 A homebuyer's survey includes more detail than a mortgage valuation but doesn’t include as much detail as a full structural survey.
 The report will tell you about any major problems with the building, the general condition of the parts of the building that are reasonably accessible, anything that could be expensive to fix in the future and any suspected problems, like timber infestation or damp that might need specialist advice.

-A standard HMO is created if there are three or more occupants who are not related, living in a property (including children).
-If the property is arranged over three floors and is let to five or more occupants who are not all related, then the landlord will need obtain a licence from the local authority and comply with conditions of the licence before letting the property.
-Some local authorities impose additional licensing for HMOs and set their own criteria.
+A standard HMO is created if there are three or more occupants living in a property (including children) who do not form a single household.
+Where there are five or more occupants who do not form a single household the landlord will need to obtain a mandatory licence.
+Some local authorities also impose additional HMO licensing for 3 or more occupants and set their own criteria, as well as selective licensing for any type of let.
 A landlord should always check with their local authority before letting a property.
 Other types of HMO exist, such as properties divided into bedsits with shared facilities or certain blocks of flats.

 - Housing Act Tenancy